Three Sisters is Back!

 32 loops = 100 Miles!

 Also, there are relay options: For the 6 hour race, you can have up to 4 people on your relay team, and for the 12 and 24 hour races you can have up to a 6 person team.
-No restriction on how many laps each team member runs, so theoretically you could have a team with one runner and a bunch of people who just sit around and chill the whole time.
+There's no restriction on how many laps each team member runs, so theoretically you could have a team with one runner and a bunch of people who just sit around and chill the whole time.
 And hopefully cheer the runner on!
 Hehe so if you don't feel like running the whole time (or just want to sit around and chill out for 24 hours) here's your option!

 Once again we'll have live music, as well as other activities in case you want to take a break from all the running.
 For instance, when have you ever played a quick nine holes of disc golf in the middle of an ultra?

 Two details about timing:

 CHIP TIMING: We'll be chip timing the race once again this year.
-Please don't fold your bib (especially around the chip), and please wear your bib on your shirt, pinned to your shorts, or somehow attached to your vest, and on the FRONT of your person.
+Please don't fold your bib (especially around the chip), and please wear your bib on your shirt, pinned to your shorts, or somehow attached to your vest, and place your bib on the FRONT of your person.
 We'll be positioning the readers (square white antennas) so they'll best read your chip if it's near your midline.

 The Three Sisters

 The Three Sisters, pictured above, are a close-set group of peaks on Chilhowee Mountain south of Maryville in Walland.
 They can be seen from the higher parts of the Maryville College campus, up above the volleyball courts.
 The highest peak is 2,843 feet - it's a bit of a trick of the eye, but that peak is the far left one in the picture.
 There's an old lookout tower (which Blackberry has since turned into a fancy restaurant) on that peak, and a radio relay tower (now another Blackberry building, The Library) on the middle one.
 The right hand peak is reachable by a trail after about a 4 mile run up Chilhowee mountain.